Nehonix-Team/xynginc/docs/INSTALLATION.md

 **Recommended Environment:**

 - **Platform**: Virtual Private Server (VPS) or Dedicated Server
-- **OS**: Ubuntu 20.04 LTS or newer (Debian 11+ is also supported)
+- **OS**: Ubuntu 20.04 LTS or newer (Debian 11+, Kali Linux supported)
-- **Architecture**: x64 or arm64
+- **Architecture**: x86_64 (Standard 64-bit Linux)
 - **Access**: Root or sudo privileges required

-**Warning**: Attempting to run XNCP on Windows or macOS is not supported and will fail.
-These operating systems lack the necessary kernel features and service management structures required for XNCP's core functionality.
+**Warning**: XNCP provides a pre-compiled binary for standard **Linux x86_64** systems only.
+Other architectures (like ARM/Raspberry Pi) are not officially supported via the pre-compiled binary and would require manual compilation from source.
+Windows and macOS are not supported.

 ## Installation Methods

 ### Option 1: NPM Installation (Recommended for Node.js Projects)

 If you are integrating XNCP into a Node.js application (e.g., with XyPriss), installing via npm is the most streamlined approach.
-The post-install script will automatically detect your architecture and download the appropriate binary.
+The post-install script will automatically download the binary.

 ```bash
 npm install xynginc